Diana C. Starks

 Senior Vice President and Senior Diversity Advisor

-Diana C. Starks is a senior vice president and senior diversity advisor within the People Resources Department—including the Office of Diversity, Equity, Inclusion, and Opportunity—and director of the Office of Minority and Women Inclusion at the Federal Reserve Bank of Cleveland.
+Diana C. Starks is a senior vice president and senior diversity advisor within the Office of Diversity, Equity, Inclusion, and Opportunity and director of the Office of Minority and Women Inclusion at the Federal Reserve Bank of Cleveland.
 There, Ms. Starks supports the Bank’s workforce diversity initiatives; diversity and inclusion education, learning, and development; strategic collaboration with colleagues to develop a nationally recognized supplier diversity program; and efforts to deepen the Bank’s community presence through the provision of financial education and literacy programs for students living in socioeconomically distressed neighborhoods.
 Her responsibilities also include supporting the Bank’s focus on racial equity.
-In addition, she serves as the Cleveland Reserve Bank’s Equal Employment Opportunity deputy officer and is a member of the Bank’s Executive Leadership Team.
+In addition, she is a member of the Bank’s Executive Leadership Team.

 Ms. Starks holds a BBA from Hiram College, an MA in psychology with a certification in diversity management from Cleveland State University, and an MA in organizational management from the University of Phoenix.
 She is a graduate of the DiversityFIRST™ certification program and is recognized as a National Diversity Council certified diversity professional (NDCCDP).
 She participated in graduate-level course work in Christian ministries at Malone College and is a graduate of both the United Way Leadership Development program and the Bank Administration Institute's operations and technology program.